131 High Street,

 No one has favorited this theater yet

-The Hippodrome was opened as a live theatre in 1905 when it was known as the Grand Palace of Varieties.
-The architect was J W Start.
+The Grand Theatre opened as a live theatre in 1905 when it was also known as the Grand Palace of Varieties.
+The architect was J.W.
+Start.

 The stage was 36 feet deep and has a square decorated proscenium arch surmounted by an extraordinary plaster cartouche in the shape of a huge shell with reclining female figures at the head (immediately above the stage).

-Films were part of the entertainment from the start here, but around 1920 the theatre was acquired by Biocolour Picture Theatres Ltd and was run full time as a cinema.
-Biocolour were themselves acquired as the nucleus of the Gaumont Cinema circuit in 1926 and Hippodrome was run by Gaumont as their main cinema in the town (they also owned the Empire which was closed in 1959).
+Films were part of the entertainment from the start here, but around 1920 the theatre was acquired by Biocolour Picture Theatres chain and was run full time as a cinema.
+Biocolour were themselves acquired as the nucleus of the Gaumont British Theatres circuit in November 1926 and Hippodrome Theatre was run by Gaumont as their main cinema in the town (they also owned the Empire Theatre which was closed in 1959).

-Eventually passing to Rank, the Hippodrome was closed by them in 1961 and converted to a Top Rank bingo hall that lasted for 24 years.
-It was then used briefly as retail space before becoming a disco.
-Almost all of the plasterwork survives and the Hippodrome is a splendid example of an Edwardian theatre.
+Eventually passing to the Rank Organisation, the Hippodrome Theatre was closed by them in 1961 and converted to a Top Rank Bingo Club that lasted for 24 years.
+It was then used briefly as retail space before becoming a disco, in 2015 operating as Liquid & Envy.
+Almost all of the plasterwork survives and the Hippodrome Theatre is a splendid example of an Edwardian theatre.